prof-rossetti/notification-service-py/README.md

 Finally, set an environment variable called `RECIPIENT_SMS` to specify the recipient's phone number (including the plus sign at the beginning).

+### Twitter

+For tweeting capabilities, create a Twitter Account.
+Then while logged in to Twitter, visit the [Twitter Application Management Console](https://developer.twitter.com/en/apps) and click "Create New App" to create a new Twitter Application.
+You might have to first sign up for a Twitter developer account, and click the link in a confirmation email.

+After creating a new application, click on the "Keys and Access Tokens" tab, and note the application's "Consumer Key" and "Consumer Secret".
+Scroll down and generate a new Access Token and note its "Access Token" and "Access Token Secret" values.
+Update the contents of the ".env" file to store these four values in the following environment variables, respectively: `TWITTER_API_KEY`, `TWITTER_API_SECRET`,  `TWITTER_ACCESS_TOKEN`, `TWITTER_ACCESS_TOKEN_SECRET`.

 ## Usage

 ### Send Email